damax-codz/meta-verse-/README.md

 view so as to make it responsive to all devices

 ### biggest takeaway
-- learning ow to validate a form
+- learning how to validate a form